mtaupiq/laravel-octane-production-starter/README.OCTANE-PROD.md

 ---

 ## Initialization (First-Time Setup)
 You need a Laravel app in `./app`.
 Choose one option below.
+(Added to dev-start script)

 ### Option A — Init Compose Stack
 1. Create the `app` folder: